 Making it all about “compliance”.
 A finding of “compliance” in an audit is merely a snapshot of a point in time, assuming that the audit itself was sufficiently robust.
 A compliance-focused attitude often leads to ‘gaming the system’ (as anyone who has ever had an argument about scoping for PCI-DSS or ISO2700x can attest).
 Ticking boxes does not produce the intended outcome on its own -the paperwork must match reality.
 GDPR requires your reality to uphold principles, obligations, rights.
 If you’re not doing this in practice, no amount of audit reports, certificates or checklists will save you when it all goes wrong.
 Think “maturity” and “assurance”, “quality” and “effectiveness” rather than “compliance”

 Insisting that only lawyers can be DPOs.
 There are some very good data protection lawyers out there in the wild, but an awfully large majority of lawyers who know almost nothing about privacy law.
-There are many experienced and competent data protection professionals who know privacy law inside-out but do not hold law degree.
+There are many experienced and competent data protection professionals who know privacy law inside-out but do not have a law degree.
 The only reason for insisting on having a lawyer as a Data Protection Officer or DP Lead is if the lawyer is *already* a DP specialist with business, communications & technical skills.
 The “lawyer” part is incidental.

 Marketing GDPR stuff by breaching other laws (PECR) or in breach of DPA/GDPR itself (were you given a privacy notice about the use of your information for marketing purposes?
 Is it a fair use of your personal data?)